znuh/frivpn/README.md

 # Troubleshooting & Caveats

-While frivpn is generally compatible with any openvpn server, it (currently) requires the server to be configured in the following way:
+While frivpn is generally compatible with any OpenVPN server, it (currently) requires the server to be configured in the following way:

 - TCP protocol (no UDP support as of now)